alexacarlson/DeepDesign2019/paperspace_tutorials/Paperspace_uploadingdata.md

 # Downloading outputs from Paperspace

 You can also use Gradient Jupyter notebooks to download data or model outputs from Paperspace.
-There are two locations where you can write and read data in Paperspace: the `/storage` (persistent storage that can be access at anytime or by any Project) and `/artifacts` (which is associated with a specific job/experiment within your Project workspace).
+There are two locations where you can write and read data in Paperspace: the `/storage` (which is persistent storage that can be accessed by any Project) and `/artifacts` (which is associated with a specific job/experiment within your Project workspace).

 ## Download from Persistent storage